rolspace/www.rolandoramos.tech/_posts/2014-05-25-modify-validation-messages-in-mvc-jquery-validation.markdown

 })
 {% endhighlight %}

 In this case, unobtrusive validation will still work: the form will not submit if there are errors.
-However, there will be no error messages displayed.The <code>showErrors</code> function is called everytime a validation event occurs (keyup, onblur, submit).
-The two parameters in the function signature provide information about the elements currently validated when the event is triggered.
+However, there will be no error messages displayed.
+The <code>showErrors</code> function is called every time a validation event occurs (keyup, onblur, submit, etc).
+The two parameters in the function signature provide information about the elements being validated when the event is triggered.

 The <code>errorMap</code> variable is an object with key/value pairs, where the keys refer to the name of an input field, and the values for these keys refer to the validation message for that input.

 The <code>errorList</code> variable is an array of objects, where the objects in the array contain two properties: an element property (whose value is a DOM element) and a message property (whose value is the message specific to that DOM element).

-Using this information, it is possible to create a new <code>showErrors</code> method that will allow us to display unobtrusive validation messages in a different manner:
+Using this information, it is possible to create a new <code>showErrors</code> method that will allow us to display validation messages in a different manner:

 {% highlight javascript %}
 $.validator.setDefaults({